status-im/swarms/ideas/275-recyclable-fee.md

 ### Requirements & Dependencies

-172-topic-democracy voting app for deciding where the fees can be destinated.
+172-topic-democracy voting app for deciding where the fees can be destined.

 ### Security and Privacy Implications